GoogleCloudPlatform/community/resources/templates/ha-vpn-interop-guide-template/index.md

 ### Testing the configuration

 It's important to test the VPN connection from both sides of a VPN tunnel.
 For either side, make sure that the subnet that a machine or virtual machine is located in is being forwarded through the VPN tunnel.

-First, create VMs on both sides of the tunnel.
+1. Create VMs on both sides of the tunnel.
 Make sure that you configure the VMs on a subnet that will pass traffic through the VPN tunnel.

 -  Instructions for creating virtual machines in Compute Engine are located in the
 [Getting Started Guide](https://cloud.google.com/compute/docs/quickstart).
--  Instructions for creating virtual machine for <vendor-name><product-name>
+- Instructions for creating machines machines on-premises are located
-platforms are located at <link here>.
+\<here>.

-After VMs have been deployed on both the GCP and <vendor-name><product-name>
-platforms, you can use an ICMP echo (ping) test to test network connectivity through the VPN tunnel.
+2. After you have deployed VMs on both the GCP and on-premises, you can use an ICMP echo (ping) test to test network connectivity through the VPN tunnel.

 On the GCP side, use the following instructions to test the connection to a machine that's behind the on-premises gateway: